<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Waiting to invest in your retirement accounts can cost you.
 This hypothetical illustration shows the potential risks of waiting just 10 years to start investing in an IRA.

 Assuming a $100 monthly investment and an annual return of 8%, an investor who starts at age 25 instead of age 35 would have an extra $200,000 in their account when they reach age 65.
-This example certainly underscores the importance of starting early, but it also illustrates the importance of repeated, continuous investment. $100 a month might not seem like a lot to start out with, but by sticking with it, both of the investors in our example amassed a significant nest egg that will be able to support them in retirement.
+This example underscores the importance of starting early, but it also illustrates the importance of repeated, continuous investment. $100 a month might not seem like a lot to start, but by sticking with it, both of the investors in our example amassed a valuable nest egg that can help support them in retirement.

-Of course, how much we recommend that you invest towards your retirement is always based on your unique financial situation and goals.
-However, consider investing a minimum of 10% of your salary toward retirement through your 30s and 40s.
-So long as your individual circumstances allow, it should be a goal to maximize your contribution.
+Of course, the amount you invest towards your retirement depends on your unique financial situation and goals.
+As a rule of thumb, consider investing roughly 10% of your salary toward retirement through your 30s and 40s.
+As long as your individual circumstances allow, it should also be a goal to maximize your contribution.

 • Compound growth opportunities (as evidenced by the example above)